equalogic/graphql-info-inspector/README.md

 [GraphQLResolveInfo](https://graphql.org/graphql-js/type/#graphqlobjecttype:~:text=type-,GraphQLResolveInfo,-%3D%20%7B),
 conveys to the resolver extensive detail about the client's query (starting from the point of resolution).

-It can be used to determine which fields the client selected to retrieve on the object being resolved to optimize your response.
+It can be used to optimize your response by determining which fields the client selected to retrieve on the object being resolved.
 But the structure of `GraphQLResolveInfo` is complex.

 `graphql-info-inspector` is a toolkit that helps to make the retrieval of information from `GraphQLResolveInfo` easier.